Alex Bregman Player Props: Astros vs. Mets

 Alex Bregman At The Plate

-- Bregman has nine doubles, two triples, nine home runs and 39 walks while hitting .242.
+- Bregman is hitting .242 with nine doubles, two triples, 10 home runs and 39 walks.

-- He has hit a long ball in 12.5% of his games this season, and 2.8% of his chances at the plate.
+- Bregman has an RBI in 28 of 73 games this season, with multiple RBI in 10 of them.

-- In 27 games this season (37.5%), Bregman has picked up an RBI, and in nine of those games (12.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

+- In 45.2% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.